This post will no doubt ruffle some feathers, but so be it! 🙂

 A simple progression from light ball-handling to easy pepper (partner pass-set-hit) to full-speed pepper will warm-up a player’s shoulders at least as well and offers the added benefit of having them working on volleyball skills at the same time (to a degree).
 This is supported by coaches in professional volleyball.
 Though I’m sure you could come up with something better than normal pepper for pre-practice warm-up when you have a net available.

 When I was a volleyball camp counselor we used to play games during the break periods.
 Because we had a limited window of time, we generally went almost straight into playing without much in the way of warm-up.
 For the first several minutes it was fairly cooperative with no aggressive hitting or serving.
 It was only after a while that we upped the intensity to a proper competitive level.
 We basically played ourselves warm.
 Much more enjoyable than jogging around and stretching. 🙂

 Do the sums

 To re-task the Tesco motto, every little counts (Tesco is a grocery store chain in England).

 How many training sessions will your team have this year?
 How many matches?
-Add those two figures together and multiply by 5 (or more).
-That’s how much more effective training time your players can get by dropping jog-and-stretch or some other non-ball related warm-up.
+Add those two figures together and multiply by the 5 minutes (or probably more) normally given over to some kind of stretching.
+That’s how much more effective training time your players can get by non-ball related warm-ups.

 It’s OK not to do what the elite programs do